 By planning your CPD over a longer period, you will gain the most knowledge and achieve lifelong learning.
 You can do this by:

 - Plan what areas you need to develop and source relevant learning activities

 - Review what you have learned and if you need any further development

 - Follow a plan and do your CPD on a regular basis over the course of a year.
 This will help you stay on track with your development and identify any gaps or areas where more learning is required.

-Who Decides Best practice for CPD?
+Who Decides Best Practice for CPD for Accountants?

-International Federation of Accountants (IFAC) contributes to high-quality international standards and guidance, helps build strong professional accountancy organisations and accounting firms, and supports high-quality practises by professional accountants.
+The International Federation of Accountants (IFAC) contributes to high-quality international standards and guidance, helps build strong professional accountancy organisations and accounting firms, and supports high-quality practises by professional accountants.

 IFAC has issued International Education Standard (IES) 8, which prescribes the professional competence that professional accountants are required to develop and maintain.

 All courses should take these requirements into account to ensure no matter what the requirements of your job are that the CPD you complete is relevant and applicable.

 Professional ethics lies at the heart of our CPD.
 Our approach also fully complies with the CPD standard required by IFAC, of which ACCA is a member.